What Is Sampling Rate: Guide

 Where and Why Sampling Rate Matters

 A high sampling rate is vital for many specialized tasks, and not just in audio processing.
-Videos also rely on sampling rates to synchronize well with an audio file.
+Audio sampling rates must be properly synchronized with video frame rates to ensure correct audio-video alignment.
 For displays and monitors, the refresh rate fulfills a similar role to the sampling rate.

 Higher sampling rates capture more details.
 Ensuring your AV equipment has a healthy sample rate gives you the confidence that it can carry out its tasks.